 I've still a couple of the restaurants to try, but I'll go through them all!
 From biggest to smallest.
 They are all delicious.
 All set up by locals or are very early stage businesses.

-Wildflower - Really tasty vegan food that doesn't break the bank in a bright and open setting on Level 5.
+Wildflower (update - have left) - Really tasty vegan food that doesn't break the bank in a bright and open setting on Level 5.
 Dinner, brunch (weekends) and lunch - it's got you covered.
 It feels 5 star and has an outdoor seating area.
-It turns into Ghost Notes, a music venue, a couple of nights a week.
+It turns into Ghost Notes (update - have left), a music venue, a couple of nights a week.
 It's always packed!
 Try the baked eggs.

-West Wine Kitchen - Lights, dark wood and plants set the vibe for this one, along with regular food specials (check out the Instagram), a great coffee and stools that look out across London.
+West Wine Kitchen (update - have left) - Lights, dark wood and plants set the vibe for this one, along with regular food specials (check out the Instagram), a great coffee and stools that look out across London.
 Aneley and Conor tend to hold the forth and are incredibly welcoming.
 My morning coffee gets sorted here.

 Both have great Christmas menus this year too - I've seen them!
 See Wildflowers here.